TheMynx/open-source-tesl-bot/README.md

 Available commands as of now:

-- !card : Syntax is !card <card name> Looks for the closest match between user entry and card database.
+- !card : Syntax is !card "card name" Looks for the closest match between user entry and card database.
 All cards up to Morrowind, will be updated with IoM soon after release.

-- !deck : Syntax is !deck <export code> Translates export code to readable list.
+- !deck : Syntax is !deck "export code" Translates export code to readable list.

 - !github : Posts link towards the open source code on GitHub.